Home

 Our HO Model of the CNJ in Mauch Chunk >

-Progress Projects Track Plan Articles The Modellers
+Projects Track Plan Articles

-US modellers interested in modelling Mauch Chunk may be interested to know that the Anthracite Model Railroad Society at Hazleton, PA has a model of the area.
 UK modellers are very welcome to join us at the Merseyside Model Railway Society clubrooms in Birkenhead, Merseyside.

 Send emailto Steve (details on contact us page) with questions or comments about this web site.

-Last modified: April, 2008
+Last modified: January 2018